Laxx18/NOWALuaScript/README.md

 }
 ```

-Also take a look at the NOWA_Api.lua file as orientation.
+Also take a look at the NOWA_Api.lua file as orientation: https://github.com/Laxx18/NOWA-Engine/blob/main/bin/Release/NOWA_Api.lua

 ## Instance Management
 To ensure only one instance of the application runs at a time, NOWALuaScript creates a NOWALuaScript.running file in the executable's bin directory when launched.
 This file will be deleted upon closing the application.